In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

-Numbers are used so frequently in everyday life and are a great place to start when learning a foreign language.
-After all, when we learn a language, we need them for all manner of things, from telling the time to paying the bill at a restaurant.
+Numbers are used so frequently in everyday life.
+And when we learn a language, we need them for all manner of things, from telling the time to paying the bill at a restaurant.

 Korean is one of the most popular languages to learn right now, due in large part to its increased popularity and the worldwide fascination with Korean pop culture.

-This first system is called Sino numbers and is derived from Chinese characters.
+This first system is called Sino-Korean numbers and is derived from Chinese characters.
 After all, China had a big influence on the Korean writing system.

 As you may know, China was very involved both politically and culturally in Korean everyday life.
 Before Korea developed its own system of writing, called Hangul, they used Chinese characters to write.

-Modern Koreans use the Sino numbers in Hangul, but use characters that allow the numbers to be pronounced how they would have been with the Chinese numbers.
+Modern Koreans use the Sino-Korean numbers in Hangul but use characters that allow the numbers to be pronounced how they would have been with the Chinese numbers.

-Although the Korean language has, in large part, moved away from Chinese characters, there are still vestiges of the Chinese language in the Korean alphabet and especially in its numbers system.
+Although the Korean language has moved away from Chinese characters, there are still vestiges of the Chinese language in the Korean alphabet and especially in its numbers system.

 Native Korean Number System